elastisys/compliantkubernetes/docs/operator-manual/gcp.md

     done
     popd
     ```
-    2. Set up the nodes with terraform.
+    2. Set up the nodes with Terraform.
 If desired, first modify `"machines"` in `kubespray/contrib/terraform/gcp/$CLUSTER-tfvars.json` to add/remove nodes, change node sizes, etc. (For setting up compliantkubernetes-apps in the service cluster, one `n1-standard-8` worker and one `n1-standard-4` worker is enough.)
     ```bash
     pushd kubespray/contrib/terraform/gcp
     for CLUSTER in ${SERVICE_CLUSTER} ${WORKLOAD_CLUSTERS[@]}; do